 Announcements of tryout dates will occur over assembly and during P.E. classes prior to tryout dates.
-Tryout flyers will be posted throughout the school and gym, sent home in Wednesday Packets, and appear in the Weekly Newsletter.
-Students in grades 5 through 8 may try out for any St. Joseph sports team.
+Students in grades 5th through 8th may try out for any St. Joseph sports team.
 Students and parents should be reminded that not all who try out will be chosen for a particular sport.